 NES exams are calculated by taking your raw score and converting it to a scaled score.
 The raw score is the number of multiple-choice questions you answered correctly plus any points from constructed-response questions.
 The scaled score ranges from 100 to 300.

 If your test is all multiple-choice questions, you will see your results at the testing facility when you complete it.
-Your official score report will be released two weeks after testing.
+Your official score report will be released two weeks after testing, and in this case, it is not likely to change.
 If your test consists of both multiple-choice and constructed-response questions, you will still see your score for the multiple-choice questions immediately, but your official score report incorporating the constructed-response questions will be released four weeks after testing.

 The NES is scored using a scaled score ranging from 100 to 300.
 The national benchmark for NES exams is a score of 220.
 States that require or use NES exams can choose their own passing score.
 Check with your state to find out what benchmark they use.

 How Do You Interpret an NES Score Report?